annikasalmi/alignpy/README.md

 import aplpy

-# Returns all observations made of a specific astronomical
-# object within a specified radius.
+# Returns all observations made of a specific astronomical object within a specified radius.
 obsM81 = query_object(‘M81’,0.02)

-# Returns all the catalogs that contain observations of that
+# Returns all the catalogs that contain observations of that astronomical object.
-# astronomical object.

 obs_catalogs(obsM81)

-# Returns all the filters that the astronomical object has
-# been observed in.
+# Returns all the filters that the astronomical object has been observed in.

 obs_filters(obsM81)

 # downloads a FITS file onto the user’s computer.
-The user
-# searches for a specific astronomical object, and then can
+The user searches for a specific astronomical object, and then
-# optionally add a radius, filter, and catalog to download
-# from.
-Defaults to optical images from HST with a 0.02
+# can optionally add a radius, filter, and catalog to download from.
+Defaults to optical images from HST with a
-# radius around the object.
+# 0.02 radius around the object.

 alignpy.io.download_object_filter_catalog(‘M81’,0.02,’F606W’,’HST’)

 # plots a FITS file.
-Write in the object name for a label
-# and also to find its RA and Dec online.
-User can manually
+Write in the object name for a label and also to find its RA and Dec online.
+User can
-# input the z; otherwise it will default to close by.
-The
-# image can be presented as is or zoomed in further. pmax
+# manually input the z; otherwise it will default to close by.
+The image can be presented as is or zoomed
-# adjusts the scale of the final plotted image.
-Returns all
+# in further. pmax  adjusts the scale of the final plotted image.
+Returns all the downloaded files, which
-# the downloaded files, which include txt files.
+# include txt and other non-FITS files.
 alignpy.plot.plot(filename, objectname, pmax=97.5,z=10e-8,zoom=1)

 # Aligns two FITS files together and saves a new file.
-It only
-# shifts the objects together over a specified amount of space.
+It only shifts the objects together over a specified
+# amount of space.
 shift_save(filename1,filename2,pixelrange,outputfilename)

-# plots two FITS files together, either by adding, subtracting,
+# plots two FITS files together, either by adding, subtracting, dividing, or multiplying the two files.
+Aligns
-# dividing, or multiplying the two files.
-Aligns the two files
+# the two files automatically.
-# automatically.
 alignpy.plot.combined_plot(filename1, filename2, objectname, method,pmax=97.5,z=10e-8,zoom=1)
 ```